myst6re/deling/README.md

 3) Open this repository as a folder in Visual Studio code
 4) Choose as build profile in the status bar `CMake: [Release]` ( or one of the aforementioned profiles )
 5) Click the button on the status bar `Build`

+To execute the project, follow the instructions from "Visual Studio" section.

 ### macOS